 Led by our trained museum educators, our outreach workshops embody the museum’s philosophy that children learn best by seeing, touching, doing and having fun.
 Workshops last approximately one hour and are generally offered for groups of 25-30 children and their adult chaperones.
-(Note: the Changes & Challenges outreach can accommodate up to 60 children.)
+Outreaches are designed to captivate children through exploration, demonstration and experiential activities.

 Become a bubble scientist and learn more about the unique physical properties of bubbles as you experiment at our three interactive stations.
 Experiment making bubbles and take home your own bubble print.